ooyala/statusz/README.md

 * `"date"` -- Timestamp
 * `"current user on deploy host"` -- The output of `whoami`
 * `"git user info"` -- The user name and email in git
-* `"all commits"` -- A list of all parents of the latest commit.
+* `"all commits"` -- A list of all ancestors of the latest commit.
 In the html version, it's a search box.

 Finally, statusz can write out extra arbitrary fields if you want.
 Just attach a hash of objects that have meaningful `to_s` representations: